 The Phoenix Center for Grief and Trauma is a small center created with the intention of providing a safe space for one to remember and process what has been loved and lost.
 We believe that many trauma responses involve both the mind and the body, and are normal reactions to an abnormal situation.
-Holistic support and services are offered in the form of clinical therapy, grief and trauma-informed yoga, end of life doula care, and principles from meditation and mindfulness practices.
+Holistic support and services are offered in the form of clinical therapy, grief and trauma-informed yoga, massage therapy, and principles from meditation and mindfulness practices.

 Where are you located?

 We are located at 2546 E. Indian School Road, Studio B, Phoenix, AZ 85016.
 The building is on the northwest corner of Indian School Road and 26th Street.Parking is available behind the building (please avoid parking in the spaces designated for the hair salon) or on 26th Street.